saschadiercks/browserStartpage/README.md

 ## Further insights (want to help building this?)

-- `/src/manifests` Vagrant is used as a local development-environment
+- `/src/manifests` Docker is used as a local development-environment
 - `/src/scss` the development files to build the CSS (via gulp)
 - `/src/js` the development JS to compile the JS (via gulp)
 - `/src/data` dummy-datafile.
 Use `/htdocs/data/data.json` for local development